pdotsani/items-and-notes-api/README.md

 frontend:
 [https://github.com/pdotsani/items-and-notes-fe](https://github.com/pdotsani/items-and-notes-fe)

-Items and nots is a webapp designed to help a massage / physical therapist with their day to day administrative work by creating "doctor's notes" for their patients.
-In addition to current diagnosis, Items and Notes also helps provide comprehensive treatment plans to better prepare the therapist for future appointments.
+Theranotes is a webapp designed to help a massage / physical therapist with their day to day administrative work by creating "doctor's notes" for their patients.
+In addition to current diagnosis, Theranotes also helps provide comprehensive treatment plans to better prepare the therapist for future appointments.

 ## Data
-Items and Notes will have the following data:
+Theranotes will have the following data:
 - Notes: Consisting of patient name and owner
 - Treatment plan: Consisting of patient name and owner